The Astonishing Ability of Large Language Models to Parse Jabberwockified Language: The power of linguistic constructions

 In Lewis Carroll's \textit{Through the Looking Glass} \citeyearpar{carrollLookingGlassWhat1871}, Alice reads a poem that begins: \\

 'Twas brillig and the slithy toves\\ did gyre and gimble in the wabe \\ All mimsy were the borogoves, \\ And the mome raths outgrabe. \\

 After finishing, Alice remarks ``Somehow it seems to fill my head with ideas—only I don't exactly know what they are!
 However, somebody killed something…''.
 While some aspects of its meaning are open for interpretation, \textit{Jabberwocky} is hardly nonsense.
 Our ability to make sense of \textit{Jabberwocky} stems from at least four sources.
 First, the poem retains many conventional English words.
 Alice guesses that ``somebody killed something'' because one of the verses says so: ``He left it dead, and with its head / He went galumphing back.''
 Second, some apparently nonsensical words are composed of conventional English words.
-Slithy, for example, is a portmanteau \footnote{Fun fact: It was Carroll who first referred to this process by metaphorically extending ``portmanteau'' (a suitcase that opens into two parts).} of “slimy” and “lithe.”
-Even if a reader does not explicitly link ``slithy'' to slimy and lithe, people are highly sensitive to partial overlap in form between nonsense and familiar words, people readily rely on partial form overlap to make sense of ``nonsense'' \citep[e.g.,][]{lupyan_meaningless_2015, haslettNewNeighboursMake2022}.
+Slithy, for example, is a portmanteau \footnote{It was Carroll who first referred to this process by metaphorically extending ``portmanteau'' (a suitcase that opens into two parts).} of “slimy” and “lithe.”
+Even if a reader does not explicitly link ``slithy'' to slimy and lithe, people readily rely on partial form overlap to make sense of ``nonsense'' \citep[e.g.,][]{lupyan_meaningless_2015, haslettNewNeighboursMake2022}.
 Third, the poem makes use of iconicity in words like ``snicker-snack''.
 The fourth source of information is the one that we are most interested in here.
-The poem's use of conventional English morphosyntax means that although we do not know what ``wabe'' and ``mimsy'' are exactly, their positions in the sentence indicate that ``wabe'' is a noun (that something can gyre and gimble in) and ``mimsy'' is likely an adjective describing a quality of the borogoves).
+The poem's use of conventional English morphosyntax means that although we do not know what ``wabe'' and ``mimsy'' are exactly, their positions in the sentence indicate that ``wabe'' is a noun (that something can gyre and gimble in) and ``mimsy'' is likely an adjective describing a quality of the borogoves.